-Despite technologies existing for its production to be decarbonised, steelmaking is one of the biggest emitters of CO_2 globally today.
-Total greenhouse gas emissions from the steel sector alone account for 7% - 9% of direct emissions from the global use of fossil fuels, and this is projected to rise in line with increasing demand.
+But unfortunately, steelmaking is currently one of the biggest emitters of CO2 globally, despite the fact that technologies exist for its production to be decarbonised.
+Total greenhouse gas emissions from the steel sector alone account for around 7% of global annual emissions, and this is projected to rise in line with increasing demand.

-Given we have less than 10 years to halve global carbon emissions to get the world on track to reach net zero by mid-century, the steel industry needs to play its part.
+Given we have less than 10 years to halve global carbon emissions to get the world on track to reach net zero by mid-century, decarbonising steelmaking needs to be a critical part of the journey.
 And we have to start today.